 Notification: The permittee must submit a pre-construction notification to the district engineer once during the period that this NWP is valid, and the NWP will then authorize discharges of dredge or fill material at an existing operation for the permit term, provided the 10-acre limit is not exceeded.
-(See general condition 31.)
-(Section 404)
+(See general condition 32.)
+(Authority: Section 404)

-35. Maintenance Dredging of Existing Basins.
-Excavation and removal of accumulated sediment for maintenance of existing marina basins, access channels to marinas or boat slips, and boat slips to previously authorized depths or controlling depths for ingress/egress, whichever is less, provided the dredged material is deposited at an area that has no waters of the United States site and proper siltation controls are used.
-(Section 10)

-36. Boat Ramps.
-Activities required for the construction of boat ramps, provided the activity meets all of the following criteria:

-(a) The discharge into waters of the United States does not exceed 50 cubic yards of concrete, rock, crushed stone or gravel into forms, or in the form of pre-cast concrete planks or slabs, unless the district engineer waives the 50 cubic yard limit by making a written determination concluding that the discharge will result in minimal adverse effects;
+- 35. Maintenance Dredging of Existing Basins.
+The removal of accumulated sediment for maintenance of existing marina basins, access channels to marinas or boat slips, and boat slips to previously authorized depths or controlling depths for ingress/egress, whichever is less.
+All dredged material must be deposited and retained in an area that has no waters of the United States unless otherwise specifically approved by the district engineer under separate authorization.
+Proper sediment controls must be used for the disposal site.
+(Authority: Section 10) - 36.
+Boat Ramps.
+Activities required for the construction of boat ramps, provided the activity meets all of the following criteria: - (a) The discharge into waters of the United States does not exceed 50 cubic yards of concrete, rock, crushed stone or gravel into forms, or in the form of precast concrete planks or slabs, unless the district engineer waives the 50

-(b) The boat ramp does not exceed 20 feet in width, unless the district engineer waives this criterion by making a written determination concluding that the discharge will result in minimal adverse effects;

-(c) The base material is crushed stone, gravel or other suitable material;

-(d) The excavation is limited to the area necessary for site preparation and all excavated material is removed to an area that has no waters of the United States; and,

-(e) No material is placed in special aquatic sites, including wetlands.
+- cubic yard limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects; The boat ramp does not exceed 20 feet in width, unless the district engineer (b) waives this criterion by making a written determination concluding that the - discharge will result in no more than minimal adverse environmental effects; The base material is crushed stone, gravel or other suitable material; (c) - The excavation is limited to the area necessary for site preparation and all (d) excavated material is removed to an area that has no waters of the United - No material is placed in special aquatic sites, including wetlands. (e)